 As a multinational company Oriflame has a significant impact on the surrounding world.
 At a time when the planet is facing serious threats from climate change, loss of biodiversity and resource scarcity, Oriflame has an important role to play in pursuing more sustainable business models in all parts of its operations.

-In 2009, we commissioned an environmental assessment of our operations spanning all phases of the life cycle, from raw material extraction to production and disposal, focusing mainly on our carbon footprint.
-The study identified our most significant environmental impacts and serves as the foundation for our new environmental sustainability strategy.
+Oriflame’s environmental sustainability strategy is based on results from a lifecycle assessment of the Company’s operations; from raw material extraction to production and disposal, focusing mainly on the carbon footprint.
+The study identified Oriflame’s most significant environmental impacts and the actions taken today are aimed at reducing these impacts.